Click Link To Scroll To Topic

 Curious if your Estate is protected?
 Trust & Will can help!
 Learn more about what we do and how we can protect your family, assets and legacy.

-3. How Do You Settle A Wayne Pa Estate? – Notify Necessary Persons
+3. How Do You Settle A Philadelphia Pa Estate? – Notify Necessary Persons

 If there is a Will, it must be filed in the Register of Wills.
 The Beneficiaries need to be notified.
 If there is a Trust, any successor trustees should also be informed.
 Other people to notify include: creditors/banks, the post office, the utility companies and any other business the deceased had accounts with.